Boston’s Top 7 Historical Sites & Landmarks

 6. Charlestown Navy Yard

 Now a National Park, this shipyard operated for 174 years and was, for more than a century, considered one of the most important maritime hubs in the world.
 The USS Constitution Museum is located at the site, as well as a superb Visitor’s Center.
 Also known as “Old Ironsides,” the USS Constitution is the oldest commissioned warship on the water.
 Built in 1797, the frigate earned her nickname and sealed her reputation in the War of 1812.
 The USS Cassin Young, a more modern Fletcher-class destroyer, also calls the Charlestown Navy Yard home.
-Naval and maritime history will come alive for NUBS and old salts alike!
+Naval and maritime history will come alive for NUBS and old salts alike.
+Historical highlights include these little known facts:

 7. The Boston Harborwalk

 The decades-long, ongoing rejuvenation of the Boston Waterfront has been a partnership between businesses, nonprofits and government agencies.
-This community collaboration has restored Boston Harbor's waterfront to the people of the city, the state, and to the millions of visitors who come from around the world to see New England's most historic waterfront.
+This community collaboration has restored Boston Harbor's waterfront to the people of the city, the state, and to the millions of visitors who come from around the world to see New England's.
+Fascinating facts about the Harborwalk include: